jeffs555/mochad-mqtt-ha-addon/README.md

 ## Installation

 In HA, you go to SETTINGS, ADD-ONS, ADD-ON Store.
 Then from the 3 dots at the top right, select repositories and add the repository https://github.com/jeffs555/mochad-mqtt-ha-addon.
-Then from the 3 dot menu, check for updates and mochad-mqtt-ha-addon should appear in the store, and you can click it to install.
+Then from the 3 dot menu, check for updates, then leave and reenter the addons page, and mochad-mqtt-ha-addon should appear in the store, and you can click it to install.